pikajude/starfish/CONTRIBUTING.md

-To run starfish in development mode without Docker, use
+To run starfish in development mode without Docker, you will need to install some things first:

+1. `nix` - see the installation instructions at https://nixos.org/download
+1. `cargo-watch` - `cargo install cargo-watch`
+2. `foreman` - use your preferred package manager
+3. Postgres - use your preferred package manager

+Then you need to create a local Postgres database called `starfish`.

+Once all these parts are in place, use:

 ```
 $ foreman start
 ```

-By default, it will try to connect to a local Postgres database called `starfish` using trust authentication.
-If you need to change this behavior, change the `database_url` setting in the appropriate configuration file in `config/dev`, or set the environment variable `STARFISH.DATABASE_URL`.

 The JS frontend uses Typescript and [Preact](https://preactjs.com/).